- About WSHFC

 Purpose: A summary report of rental activity in every low-income unit during the calendar year.
 Table 1 is completed annually and due January 31st for the previous year.

 * Properties with other funders should check their other funders' websites for additional required documentation and/or additional deadlines.
-The following public funders are currently participating in WBARS for Combined Funder Annual Reporting: Washington State Department of Commerce, City of Seattle, City of Tacoma, King County, and Snohomish County.
+The following public funders are currently participating in WBARS for Combined Funder Annual Reporting: Washington State Department of Commerce, City of Seattle, City of Tacoma, City of Spokane, King County, and Snohomish County.

 Purpose: Table 4 information will be used as an additional resource for the Commission in the underwriting process.
 Table 4 is completed annually and is due on or before June 30 for the previous year.